-Game of Thrones season four just wrapped, and we're already kind of despondent over the loss of our Sunday night obsession.
-In the meantime, the stars continue to book other roles that take them far away from Westeros — especially in terms of the way they look.
-The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
-Click through to see the Game of Thrones cast as you've never seen them before.
+We have a few days until Game of Thrones wraps up its sixth season for another year, so there's no better time to get to know the cast a little bit more.
+Though we're glad to see the stars in costume, it's fun to see them in other roles that take them far away from Westeros — especially in terms of the way they look.
+The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums , Downton Abbey dwellers, or superhero blockbuster stars?
+Read through to see the Game of Thrones cast as you've never seen them before.

-Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in last year's indie Dom Hemingway, she sports a color closer to her natural dark shade.
+Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in 2016's upcoming Me Before You, she sports her natural dark shade.

 Look at that proper little English schoolboy!
 In the 2009 drama A Shine of Rainbows, Gleeson looks light years away from the sniveling, sociopathic king he played on HBO.